ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 are defined for the community.
 Defining these at the level of the organisation allows you to present customised messages and content per organisation and is left fully at your discretion as administrator.

-If your community includes other organisations you are also presented here with an option to **copy the test setup** from one of them as a source.
+If the community includes other organisations you are also presented here with an option to **copy the test setup** from one of them as a source.
 Selecting one will replicate the selected organisation's systems and conformance statements for the new organisation.